wso2-extensions/esb-connector-servicenow/docs/config.md

 To use the ServiceNow connector, add the <servicenow.init> element in your configuration before carrying out any other ServiceNow operations.

-The ServiceNow API requires all requests to be authenticated as a user.
-User has to create an own instance with user credentials.
+The ServiceNow API requires all requests to be authenticated as an user.
+The user has to create an own instance with the user credentials.
 For more information, see https://developer.servicenow.com/app.do#!/home

 ### Obtaining user credentials